 Please note: MIT Faculty & Staff no longer need to purchase MATLAB.

-Before installing MATLAB, you will need to the obtain license number and activation key, and then follow the Installation Instructions in the IS&T Knowledge Base.
+Before installing MATLAB, you will need to the obtain license number and activation key, and then follow the Installation Instructions.

 Information needed to activate or renew your MATLAB license

 - License number and activation key (MIT Faculty/Staff certificate required)